RoHiTMeKhE/BirdVision/README.md

 AWS CLI (Amazon Web Services Command Line Interface)

 # Steps to Deploy
-1. Develop the Lambda Function
+1. Develop the Lambda Function.
 Create a new Python file named lambda_function.py.
-Write the Lambda function code inside lambda_function.py Package the function code into a deployable ZIP archive:
+Write the Lambda function code inside lambda_function.py and Package the function code into a deployable ZIP archive:

 2. Define Infrastructure as Code (IaC)